All Episodes

 Chief Justice John Roberts, George W. Bush, Arizona Governor Jan Weber.

-And then of course the scientist.
+And then, of course, the scientist.

-Michael DeGeorgia was his name.
+Michael DeGiorgia was his name.

-This stress hormone uh goes up even higher and then shuts down the frontal lobe.
+He's the guy you heard say this stress hormone goes up even higher and then shuts down in front of a low.

-And of course, we always never challenge these guys.
+But of course, we always never challenge these guys.

 Scientist equals instant credibility and truth.

-Um how'd they find this guy?
+How'd they find this guy?

 Go get that for me as soon as you can.